 This post may contain affiliate links.

-Whether you’ve been homeschooling since your kids were little, or you pulled your kids out of public school – either from elementary, middle, or high school – one thing that your middle or high school homeschooled youth will need is a co-op.
+Whether you’ve been homeschooling since your kids were little, or you pulled your kids out of public school at any age, one thing that your middle or high school homeschooled youth will need is a co-op.

 Having raised 5 kids – all who now have gone through or are currently in their teen years – I’ve found that participating in a great homeschool co-op has been vital to their growth and development, as well as helping you to continue homeschooling through their teen years.

 I want to help you see the benefits of participating in a co-op with your teens as well as help you see how you can do it with everything else you’ve got going on.

 - Our experience – why we got involved with a co-op

 - Benefits of a co-op that the youth can see